-- you do not live in the property for a minimum of five years
+- do not live in the property for a minimum of five years

-- you did not finish the process to buy the property
+- did not finish the process to purchase the property

 Revenue can claw back refunds from the contractor if:

-- the property is not bought by you within two years from when the refund was made to the contractor
+- the property is not purchased by you within two years from when the refund was made to the contractor

-- Revenue has reasonable grounds to believe that the property will not be bought by you within that two-year period.
+- Revenue has reasonable grounds to believe that the property will not be purchased by you within that two-year period.

 There is some flexibility around the two-year period.
 This can apply if Revenue is satisfied that the property is either: